 Automatic transactions, however, can be troublesome if the amounts being debited are more than what’s available in an account or if the debit card on file is expired.
 To avoid late or transaction fees, AP and AR departments should work together to keep this documentation up to date and communicate any potential overdraft occurrences.

-What is ACH?
+What Is ACH?

-Payments made using ACH take one of two forms, direct payments or direct deposits, with the main difference being which party is sending and which is receiving funds.
+Payments made using ACH take one of two forms, direct payments or paycheck deposits, with the main difference being which party is sending and which is receiving funds.
 ACH payments include paychecks, employer-reimbursed expenses, government benefits, tax refunds, annuities, and interest payments.

 Advantages of ACH